kadogams/powerplant-coding-challenge/README.md

 - if run with your local interpreter, the log outputs will be sent to stderr, and if run with Docker the logs will be saved at `/var/log/uwsgi` in the container.

+For more information about the challenge please refer to the challenge resource.

 ## Requirements

 - Docker